-- 112. The AIA provides 100% relief for the first £200,000 of qualifying expenditure each year incurred from 1 January 2016.
-The limit was £500,000 from 6^{th} April 2014 to 31^{st} December 2015, and £250,000 from 1 January 2013 to 5^{th} April 2014.
-Cars are excluded from the AIA. - 113.
-The AIA is claimed for the accounting period in which the expenditure is incurred.
+117. The AIA provides 100% relief, subject to monetary limits.
+These limits have changed frequently.
+From 1 January 2016 to 31 December 2018 the first £200,000 of qualifying expenditure was eligible.
+The limit was increased to £1m from 1 January

+2019 to 31 December 2020, and is set to reduce from 1 January 2023 to £200,000 again.
+Cars are excluded from the AIA.

+118. The AIA is claimed for the accounting period in which the expenditure is incurred.
 The AIA is proportionally increased or reduced where the accounting period is more or less than a year.
 It is time-apportioned where the accounting period overlaps a change in the maximum allowed.
-The AIA cannot be claimed in the final period of account ending with the death or retirement of a barrister. - 114.
-Where an accounting period straddles a change in the limit the rules for calculating the maximum AIA are complicated.13 It may be of relevance to Chambers registered as a TPA or as a chambers service company. - 115.
-In general, the AIA will provide a 100% allowance for qualifying expenditure incurred by a barrister leaving the WDA available to relieve any balance of expenditure incurred before the AIA was introduced.
+The AIA cannot be claimed in the final period of account ending with the death or retirement of a barrister.

+119. Where an accounting period straddles a change in the limit the rules for calculating the maximum AIA are complicated.20 It may be of relevance to Chambers registered as a TPA or as a chambers service company.

+120. In general, the AIA will provide a 100% allowance for qualifying expenditure incurred by a barrister leaving the WDA available to relieve any balance of expenditure not covered by the allowance (e.g., incurred before the AIA was introduced)